 I have elsewhere drawn a parallel between the ancient exiles’ loss of these institutions and our experience of the loss of Christian Britain.
 “Just as the ancient exiles underwent the loss of temple, priesthood and worship, nation, city and monarchy, so we today are experiencing the loss of Christian privilege, power and influence, and the crumbling of church institutions and the institutions that bound church and state together.”

 Covid-19 is, I contend, accelerating this.
 As I reported above, the hierarchy of the Church of England, for example, has come under a lot of fire from within its own ranks.
 As Bishop Selby suggests, the way the Bench of Bishops has handled the current crisis is indicative of a much deeper malaise.
-As it is doing in many other contexts, Covid-19 is simply accentuating and accelerating processes that were already underway.10)For ordinary believers, there is a view, which I share to an extent, that part of God’s purpose of this time in ‘exile’, and the trends in church and state that preceded it, is to wean us off our dependence on church institutions, organisational structures and church buildings, and lead us into something new and more biblically authentic in the way we do church.
+As it is doing in many other contexts, Covid-19 is simply accentuating and accelerating processes that were already underway.For ordinary believers, there is a view, which I share to an extent, that part of God’s purpose of this time in ‘exile’, and the trends in church and state that preceded it, is to … Continue reading

 Again, I believe this is of prophetic significance and calls for much thoughtful and prayerful attention.

 To return to the matter of cyberchurch, it would be churlish to pour cold water on the obvious benefits of cyberchurch.
 Across the country, local pastors, ministers and church leaders and members have made very effective use of digital communications and social media to keep in touch with and care for their congregations and reach out to those on the fringes.
 I would not wish diminish or denigrate that.